xcui-math/DiscreteMath/lecture.md

 #### April 16, 2018

 Finishing up the proof of Kleene's theorem.
-Further examples, and instructions on the 3rd problem set.
+Pumping lemma, further examples, and instructions on the 3rd problem set.

 ### Lecture 14, 15, 16: Basic Combinatorics